 3. Offeror Information for Personal Services Contracts form AID 309-2.
 Offerors are required to complete and sign the form.
-This form must be physically signed.
-Electronic signatures will not be accepted.
+Due to COVID-19 and limited access to equipment, we are currently accepting electronic and typed signatures on the AID 309-2 form.